leprojetcastor/castor/doc/source/index.rst

 These tools are used by applicative projects :

-- boundary element method using Galerkin approximation
+- finite and boundary element method using Galerkin approximation
 - analytical solutions for scattering problems

 The source files of the library is available here : `<https://gitlab.labos.polytechnique.fr/leprojetcastor/castor>`_.